 1 - “Fixed” - a fixed dollar amount.
 Once you select “Fixed”, you will be able to enter a dollar amount for your budget.
 For example, perhaps you are creating an R&M budget and want to set it to $500 per period.
 Simply enter "500" in the value field.

 2 - “Percent of Sales” - a percentage of a category of sales – Food, Beer, Wine, Liquor, NA Bev, Retail and Other.
-With this option, you will select which sales category or categories you will track expenses against.
+With this option, you will select which sales category or categories you want to track against your expenses.
 Using “Percent of Sales” is commonly used for tracking Food cost or Beer cost, etc., so you are tracking food cost as a % of food sales, beer cost as a % of beer sales, etc.